kjnez/django-rclone/README.md

                           (70+ storage backends)
 ```

 Database dumps stream directly from the dump process into `rclone rcat` via Unix pipes.
 No intermediate files are written.
 Restores work in reverse: `rclone cat` streams into the database restore process.
+Subprocess finalization is centralized and deadlock-safe (pipe draining + stderr collection).

 Media backups use `rclone sync`, which is incremental by default -- only changed files are transferred.

 ## Development

 Contributions are welcome.
 This project enforces **100% test coverage** -- all new code must be fully covered by tests.
 The CI pipeline will fail if coverage drops below 100%.

+CI also includes subprocess guardrail tests to prevent `wait()`-based pipe deadlocks and to keep raw `Popen(...)` usage confined to the wrapper modules.

 ```bash
 uv sync                                  # Install dependencies